Casper Mattress Review (2025)

 What Casper mattress alternatives should I consider?

 We recommend buying Douglas Original instead.
 At just $799 for a queen size, Douglas Original offers more features for almost half the cost of The Casper.
-It comes with a machine-washable cooling mattress cover, superior motion isolation, greater edge support, a longer sleep trial and warranty, and a free bedding bundle with your purchase.
+It comes with a machine-washable cooling mattress cover, a higher motion isolation score, a longer sleep trial and warranty, and a free bedding bundle with your purchase.

 You May Prefer Our Top Pick 2025